JoseGallardoHarillo/Algorithmic-Data-Exercises/Java/5.Graph_exercises/README.md

 * Output:

   - a: A list of all courses in an order that satisfies the given prerequisites.
   - b: The set of courses that can be taken without any prerequisites.
-Display the graph by highlighting these courses.
+(Display the graph by highlighting these courses.)
-  - Given a set of courses that a student has passed, returns a set of courses that the student can take next year.
+  - c: Given a set of courses that a student has passed, returns a set of courses that the student can take next year.
 (Display the graph by highlighting the courses from both sets with two different colors.)